ndjeoua/lafabriqueaflux.fr/src/content/pages/features.md

     image_alt: Upload box
     title: Free templates to get you started
     description: >-
-      Sendit is used by everyone from small businesses to fortune 500 companies.
+      La Fabrique à Flux is used by everyone from small businesses to fortune 500 companies.
       Browse our collection of email marketing templates and start sending beautiful emails in minutes.
     button: